 Simple, by working on the goals that are either set by someone else (majorly the top management), or by setting one’s own goals.

 In an organizational structure, the goal-setting activity is carried out under two different methods — top-down and/or bottom-up.

-Whether you manage a sales department or find yourself in the execution space, understanding different aspects of each goal-setting would help you develop a system that results in the most success, revenue, and work satisfaction.
+Regardless of whether you are overseeing a sales department or working in the execution space, acquiring a comprehensive understanding of different facets of goal-setting is crucial.
+Such knowledge will enable you to develop a system that aligns with the company's objectives, ultimately leading to enhanced success, increased revenue, and improved work satisfaction.